tomc271/BOUT-dev/manual/sphinx/user_docs/new_in_v5.rst

    `getUniform` will return a ``BoutReal``.

-The use of `Coordinates::FieldMetric` has been followed through the rest of the code base.
-If a metric component enters an expression that previously contained only `Field2D` and `BoutReal` types, the result is now a `Coordinates::FieldMetric`.
-This means that functions that previously both took and returned a `Field2D` now return a `Coordinates::FieldMetric` (we could have chosen to make the return type ``auto`` instead and rely on the compiler to deduce the correct type, but we have chosen to make the dependence on the metric dimensionality more explicit).
+The use of `SpatialDimensions::FieldMetric` has been followed through the rest of the code base.
+If a metric component enters an expression that previously contained only `Field2D` and `BoutReal` types, the result is now a `SpatialDimensions::FieldMetric`.
+This means that functions that previously both took and returned a `Field2D` now return a `SpatialDimensions::FieldMetric` (we could have chosen to make the return type ``auto`` instead and rely on the compiler to deduce the correct type, but we have chosen to make the dependence on the metric dimensionality more explicit).

-Because almost any operation on a vector involves the metric, the individual components of `Vector2D` are now also of type `Coordinates::FieldMetric`.
+Because almost any operation on a vector involves the metric, the individual components of `Vector2D` are now also of type `SpatialDimensions::FieldMetric`.
 Realistically, the use of `Vector2D` in a model making use of 3D metrics is probably ill-advised.

 Indexing